DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 SENTSTART and SENTEND are tokens to indicate the start and end of a sentence.

 ### Contexts and phrase similarities

-Only specific words and phrases occur in the contexts mentioned above.
-If you derive the phrases that share the most frequent contexts with the word 'has' then you get the following table (the columns contains the contexts, the rows the phrases that have the most contexts in common):
+The contexts in which a word occurs to some extent represent the properties and the meaning of a word.
+If you can derived the phrases that share the most frequent contexts of the word 'has' you get the following table (the columns contains the contexts, the rows the phrases that have the most contexts in common):

 ```python
 import pandas as pd